Sri-Chandana20/Customer-Analytics-for-Lumina-Glow/README.md

 - On average, **more than 5 new customers joined each month**, with April having the highest number (16 customers).

-- There are **34 repeat customers** in the dataset.
-Also, 26 customers have purchased from more than one product category.
+- There are **34 repeat customers.** Also, 26 customers have purchased from more than one product category.

 - **Smartwatch** generated the **highest revenue** (132,981), while Cotton T-Shirt generated the lowest revenue (2,397).